 What Exactly is FHSC?

-The Fountain Hills Sister Cities (FHSC) is a community-based 501(c)3 organization providing opportunities for the people of our area to develop relationships through volunteers who reach out to interact with citizens of our Sister Cities.
+Fountain Hills Sister Cities (FHSC) is a community-based 501(c)3 non-profit organization, providing opportunities for the people of our area to develop relationships through volunteers who reach out to interact with citizens of our Sister Cities.
 Fountain Hills Sister Cities is member of SCI (Sister Cities International).

 “FHSC is proud to build international friendships and goodwill, by promoting youth, cultural, educational, and humanitarian activities with our partner cities”